What are Zero-Day Vulnerabilities?

 - Applying micro-segmentation and least privilege, especially in high-value systems, to make it more difficult and expensive for attackers to reach their targets.

-- Threat intelligence, auditing and monitoring of connectivity and user activity, and anomaly detection.
+- Threat intelligence, auditing and monitoring of user activity, connectivity, and anomaly detection.

-- Have a solid disaster recovery and back-up plan.
+- Have a thought-out disaster recovery and back-up plan.

 What is the role of real-time visibility and micro-segmentation in responding to a Zero-Day Attack?